AndreasFaust/gatsby-plugin-transitions/README.md

 - `enter`: From-values, when the view is entering.
 - `usual`: Normal animation-state of the view.
 - `leave`: To-Values, when the view is leaving.

-🔥 **Caution:** In react-spring the values of the previous animation persist.
-For example: If you want to execute a `onRest`-function only on `enter`, you have to overwrite it in `leave`!

 #### opacity and transform